 “Simply put, it appears that former CFPB employees are now offering financial products in a market sector created by the very rules they were in a position to influence,” they said in the letter.
 “This conduct raises serious questions about the integrity of the CFPB’s rulemaking process.”

 “In crafting our mortgage rules the bureau engaged in a transparent process, with extensive public input and outreach to stakeholders,” Moira Vahey, a CFPB spokeswoman, said in an e-mail.
 “As a result, our new rules create important new consumer protections and help establish a foundation for recovery in the mortgage market.”

 In the Courts

 Tenet, Health Management Accused of Paying Clinic Kickbacks

 Tenet Healthcare Corp.
-(THC:US), the third-biggest publicly traded U.S. hospital chain, and Health Management Associates Inc. (HMA:US) were accused in a lawsuit of paying kickbacks to a Georgia clinic in exchange for referrals.
+(THC:US), the third-biggest publicly traded U.S. hospital chain, and Health Management Associates Inc. were accused in a lawsuit of paying kickbacks to a Georgia clinic in exchange for referrals.

 The hospital chains were sued under the Federal False Claims Act in a whistle-blower case brought by Ralph Williams, a former chief financial officer of Health Management Associates, on behalf of the U.S. and Georgia.
 The lawsuit, filed in federal court in Athens, Georgia, was ordered unsealed July 31.